With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreAgape Counseling Services Of West Texas is one of mental health facilities in Midland, Texas, located at 3500 North A Street, Suite 2400, 79705 zip code.
-Agape Counseling Services Of West Texas provides telemedicine/telehealth and outpatient treatment.
-Agape Counseling Services Of West Texas provides couples/family therapy, trauma therapy and individual psychotherapy to adults, children / adolescents and seniors 65 or older.
-Agape Counseling Services Of West Texas also supports clients referred from the court/judicial system, people with PTSD and people with trauma.
-Additional services provided at Agape Counseling Services Of West Texas include mentoring/peer support/consumer-run services, court-ordered outpatient treatment and education services.
+Learn MoreAgape Counseling Services Of West Texas is a mental health facility in Midland, TX, located at 3500 North A Street, Suite 2400, in the 79705 zip code.
+Agape Counseling Services Of West Texas provides outpatient treatment and telemedicine/telehealth.
+Agape Counseling Services Of West Texas provides activity therapy, cognitive behavioral therapy and trauma therapy to young adults, children / adolescents and seniors 65 or older.
+Agape Counseling Services Of West Texas also supports clients referred from the court/judicial system, veterans and people with PTSD.
+Some other services available at Agape Counseling Services Of West Texas include family psychoeducation, court-ordered outpatient treatment and mentoring/peer support/consumer-run services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.